-They are temporary cookies that remain in your browser's cookie file until you leave the web page, so none of them are recorded on your computer's hard drive.
+They are temporary cookies that remain in the cookie file of your browser until you leave the web page, so none is recorded on your computer's hard drive.
 The information obtained through these cookies is used to analyze traffic patterns on the web.
-Ultimately, this allows us to provide a better experience to improve the content and make it easier to use.
+Ultimately, this allows us to provide a better experience to improve content and make it easier to use.

 - Persistent cookies

-They are stored on the hard drive and our website reads them every time you make a new visit.
-A permanent website has a certain expiration date.
+They are stored on the hard drive and our website reads them each time you make a new visit.
+A permanent website has a specific expiration date.
 The cookie will stop working after that date.
-We use these cookies, generally, to facilitate the purchase and registration services.
+We use these cookies, generally, to facilitate purchase and registration services.

 The cookies used by our website are:

-- Technical cookies: These are those that allow the user to navigate through a web page, platform or application and use the different options or services that exist in it, such as, for example, controlling traffic and data communication, identifying the session, access restricted access parts, remember the elements that make up an order, carry out the purchase process of an order, make the request for registration or participation in an event, use security elements during navigation, store content for broadcasting videos or sound or sharing content through social networks.
+They are those that allow the user to navigate through a web page, platform or application and the use of the different options or services that exist in it, such as, for example, controlling traffic and data communication, identifying the session, access parts of restricted access, remember the elements that make up an order, carry out the purchase process of an order, apply for registration or participation in an event, use security elements while browsing, store content for dissemination videos or sound or share content through social networks.

-HOW TO DENY, REVOKE CONSENT OF COOKIES OR DELETE THEM
+HOW TO DENY, REVOKE THE CONSENT OF COOKIES OR DELETE THEM

-Cookies can be blocked or deleted through the browser settings.
+Cookies can be blocked or removed through your browser settings.
 The following links detail how to do it in each of the most used browsers.

 How to manage cookies in Google Chrome